top of page

 Aspiring writers are often told to “write what you know.”

 It’s valuable advice, no doubt, lending verisimilitude to an otherwise unbelievable narrative.
+HOWEVER, here’s the problem: our lives rarely conform to a three-act structure.

-While writing what we “know” may leave us with good individual scenes, it often leaves us lacking in the plot department.
+While writing what we “know” may leave us with good individual scenesit often leaves us lacking in the plot department

 That’s exactly what happened with me while writing Ahead of Her Time.
 I can’t tell you how many hundreds of pages I had to re-write to turn my hodgepodge collection of scenes into a proper story!

+I’m starting to work on the sequel, but this time, I’m going about things very differently.
 One of the things I’m changing?
 I’m not going to rely quite as much on what I “know.”

 For book one, many of the scenes were pulled directly from my own life — some were even once blog posts or journal entries!
 I basically just changed the names.